Hollister Incorporated Drives Major Policy Change to Expand Access to Closed System Intermittent Catheters for People with Spinal Cord Injuries

 A pioneer in advancing Ostomy, Continence Care, and Critical Care products and solutions, we are proud of our global impact: over 5,000 Associates in 24 countries manufacturing products on three continents, serving customers in nearly 80 countries.
 And growing.

 Hollister is an independent, employee-owned company and wholly owned subsidiary of The Firm of John Dickinson Schneider Inc. For more information about Hollister, please visit https://www.hollister.com/.
-Follow @Hollister-Incorporated on.
+Follow @Hollister-Incorporated on LinkedIn.

 Logo: https://mma.prnewswire.com/media/2829858/Hollister_Logo.jpg